A few questions I am often asked about makeup & our services

 Why is is necessary to have a trial-run?

 Several reasons, the most important is so you can confidently feel you will look your absolute best for your special occasion.
-Also to check for any reactions from cosmetics – this is very rare.
+Also to check for any reactions from cosmetics – although this is very rare.

 Your trial-run is a testing ground, we want you to be happy so always tell us what is on your mind, this way we can fine-tune everything so it is perfect.
 We also discuss number of people, time, price,venue & schedule etc.

 How soon before the wedding should I have my makeup trial?

 It’s best to have one as soon as possible as our diary gets booked up very quickly.
 Brides can book anything from two months to a year ahead -but an early trial-run is always advisable

 Can I secure my wedding date before I have a trial?